catx0rr/randwal/README.md

 ---
 Debian / Ubuntu Distros:

-Pywal doesn't come with imagemagick, to generate colors install it by executing this command
+Pywal doesn't come with imagemagick in order to generate colors, install it by executing this command.
 ```
     sudo apt install -y imagemagick
 ```